AaronCrisologo/WST_CPU_Scheduling_SImulation/README.md

 ## **👨‍🏫 How to Use**
 ### **Prerequisites**

-= A web browser (Google Chrome, Mozilla Firefox, or any modern browser).
+- A web browser (Google Chrome, Mozilla Firefox, or any modern browser).

 ### **Installation**

 1. Clone this Repository
-2. Navigate to the project folder - It is important to target the correct path in order to avoid errors when going through pages
+2. Navigate to the project folder - It is important to target the correct path in order to avoid errors when navigating through pages
 3. Open website.html in your browser

 ## **🎬 Usage**